Stability of the surface diffusion flow and volume-preserving mean curvature flow in the flat torus: Preliminary results

 We denote by $\T^N$ the $N$-dimensional flat torus, which is the quotient of $\R^N$ by $\Z^N$.
 The function spaces $C^k(\T^N)$ and $W^{k,p}(\T^N)$, for $k \in \N$ and $p \in [1,\infty],$ are defined as the restriction of $C^k(\R^N)$ and $W_{loc}^{k,p}(\R^N)$, respectively, to the functions that are one-periodic.
 With $B_r(x)$ we denote the ball in $\R^N$ of center $x$ and radius $r$, while $B_r$ will be a short-hand notation for $B_r(0)$.
 Given $x \in \R^N$, we will write $x=(x',x_N)$ where $x'\in \R^{N-1}$ and $x_N\in \R$.
 Similarly, we denote by $B'_r(x')\subset \R^{N-1}$ the ball in $ \R^{N-1}$ with radius $r>0$ and center $x' \in \R^{N-1}$.

-Moreover, we denote by $c,C $ some constants, which could be changing from line to line and always depend on the dimension $N$, and by $\frac {\bd }{\bd t}$ (or equivalently $\bd_t$) the partial derivative with respect to the variable $t$.
-If $F \subset \T^N$ we denote with $\dist_F(\cdot)$ the distance from the set $F$.
+Moreover, we denote by $c,C $ some constants, which could be changing from line to line and always depend on the dimension $N$, and by $\frac {\bd }{\bd t}$ (or equivalently $\bd_t$) the partial derivative with respect to the variable $t$. {Let $F \subset \T^N$ we denote with $\dist_F(\cdot)$ the distance from the set $F$ and with $C^{1,1}(\pa F)$ the set of functions continuously differentiable with derivative Lipschitz continuous on $\pa F$.}

 Given a smooth closed $(N-1)$-manifold $\Sigma \subset \T^N$ we denote by $\nu_{\Sigma}:\Sigma \to \Sp^N$ the outer normal to $\Sigma$, by $B_{\Sigma}$ the second fundamental form of $\Sigma$, and by $\HHH_{\Sigma}$ its mean curvature, that is the trace of $B_{\Sigma}.$ For every vector field $X:\Sigma \to \R^N$ we let $X_\tau$ to be the tangential part of $X$, that is $X_\tau(x)=X(x)-X(x) \cdot \nu_{\Sigma}(x) \nu_{\Sigma}(x)$, and for every function $f \in L^1(\Sigma)$ we denote with